 Being different is hard and seeing other kids being brave and celebrating themselves for who they are is a powerful tool for any child.
 This post features 30 books about being different.
 These children books all celebrate children who are a little or a lot different.
-Some characters stand tall from the start and others have a wobbly road but find their legs as they go, all will inspire children to embrace who they are.
+Some characters stand tall from the start and others have a wobbly road.
+But find their legs as they go, all will inspire children to embrace who they are.
 All of our book lists include affiliate links.

 Giraffes Can’t Dance by Giles Andreae is a very sweet story about a giraffe who gets laughed at because he doesn’t know how to dance.
-A cricket gives him some great advice and with new found confidence that different isn’t always bad he starts to dance!
+A cricket gives him some great advice.
+And with new found confidence that being different isn’t always bad.
+He starts to dance!
 This has been a favorite in our house for years!

 Princess Smartypants by Brenda Cole is the antithesis of the classic beautiful frail princess stories, but it still ends with happily ever after.
 Princess Smartypants does her own thing and doesn’t understand why her family is so obsessed with finding her a husband.
 She bends to their wishes but still does things her way.
 I think this is a great message about happiness and confidence for girls and balances out some of the other princess stories.
 She was happy just the way she is and didn’t need a spouse to feel complete.